 Advisory Group Members

-We are grateful to our ABEC Advisory Group Members who have volunteered their time and expertise toward developing the ʻĀina-Based Education Community of Practice and Certificate program in 2024.
-They bring decades of experience and immeasurable wisdom toward this cause.
+We are grateful to our ABEC Advisory Group Members who volunteered their time and expertise toward developing the ʻĀina-Based Education Community of Practice and Certificate program in 2024.
+They brought decades of experience and immeasurable wisdom toward this cause.

 Amber Driscoll, Kamehameha Schools